cgbilke/learning-go/go-basics/README.md

-This level of the project denotes a few different folders which may contain code snippets, scripts, or even contained Go projects.
-See list below for notes:
+# go-basics

-go-basics:
+Go basics folder contains many snippets and scripts containing basic use cases of the language and how-to's for the basic features and syntax of the language with some notes taken throughout.

-  This folder contains a series of code snippets and scripts intended for picking up and learning the basic syntax, libraries, etc... of the language.
+hello-world.go: Hello World program with some notes about Go runtime and execution.